This post contains affiliate links.

 Ingredients

-- 3/4 cup peanut butter , or favorite nut butter or sunflower butter
+- 3/4 cup peanut butter, , or favorite nut butter or sunflower butter (180 g)

 - Pinch salt

-- 3/4 cup Mix in options: chopped dates, dried fruit (blueberries, cranberries, or raisins), mini chocolate chips, unsweetened coconut flakes, nuts
+- 3/4 cup Mix in options: chopped dates, dried fruit (blueberries, cranberries, or raisins), mini chocolate chips, unsweetened coconut flakes, nuts, (about 90 g)

 Instructions

-- Mix all ingredients until well combined.
-Press into an 11×7 inch pan (or similar size—you could use a 9×13 pan, but not press them all the way to one side).
+- Press very firmly into an 8×8 inch pan lined with parchment paper.
 Refrigerate for at least 1 hour before cutting into bars.

-- Before cutting, press them down and together tightly.
-Store bars in an airtight container in the fridge for up to 2 weeks.
+- Store bars in the fridge for up to 2 weeks.

 Notes